Causes Of Math Anxiety And Proven Strategies To Overcome Them

 It was only when I became a teacher, and had to teach math, that I began to understand math for myself.

-In order to teach it to the children, I had to know what I was talking about, and by breaking things down into small steps and striving to understand the inner workings of the mathematical processes I was teaching, I became much more confident in math.
+In order to teach it to my students, I had to know what I was talking about.
+By breaking things down into small steps and striving to understand the inner workings of the mathematical processes I was teaching, I became much more confident in math.

-In fact, I spent three years recently leading on math throughout school and have written many articles about how to teach elementary math – that’s progress!
+In fact, I’ve spent the last three years leading on math throughout the school and have written many articles about how to teach elementary math – that’s progress!

 It’s also an encouragement: math anxiety can be overcome.